kimonocloud/client-kit-java/README.md

 # api-client-kit

-The Client Kit for Java is a framework for implementing a Java-based driver for your Kimono Integration.
+Client Kit is a framework for implementing a Java-based driver for your Kimono Integration.
 It's not required to implement a Kimono Integration but is highly recommended for developers using Java.
 The Client Kit handles the low-level details of implementing a scalable driver, including: